1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 |**Nate Millmann**   |Machine Learning Model   |Manage the development of the machine learning model |
 |**John Beauchamp**  |GitHub; Database   |Manage GitHub repository; assist with database development |

-**Although Team Members had a *Primary Role*, each contributed in all aspects of this final project.**
+**Although Team Members had a *Primary Role*, each contributed to all aspects of this final project.**

 ## Presentation